satnetuser001/laravel-development-in-docker/README.md

 ```bash
 docker restart php-fpm
 ```
 Xdebug logs are saved to "./xdebug/logs" folder.

 ### Step 3 - development process.

 Development directory is "laravel-development".
-Open this directory in IDE to start development.
+Feel free to create something incredible!)
 To see the result open in the browser [localhost:8080](http://localhost:8080).
 To see the phpMyAdmin page open in the browser [localhost:8090](http://localhost:8090).
 Use "root" for the Username and value from the file "secrets/mysql_root_password.txt" for the Password.

 Setting up a connection between Laravel and MySQL database.
 By default, the latest versions of Laravel use an SQLite database.
 So it needs to take several next steps to replace the database.